Severson-Group/eMach/docs/source/mechanical_analyzers/rotor_critical_speed_analyzer.rst

    Figure 1.
 Value of :math:`\beta_{fi}` under various boundary conditions, taken from Figure 8.15 of [1]

-Limitation
+Limitations
 ~~~~~~~~~~~~~~~~
 * This analyzer assumes the cylindrical shaft as an Euler-Bernoulli beam.
 * This analyzer assumes a uniform area across the entire shaft length `L`.
 * This analyzer only considers the rotor shaft itself and not the attached components (ex. sleeve, magnets, etc.)
-* This analyzer should only be applied for slender shafts, length to diameter ratio should be greater than 10, `L/D` > 10.
-[2]_
+* This analyzer should only be applied to slender shafts, where the length to diameter ratio is greater than 10, `L/D` > 10 [2]_.

 Additional Notes
 ~~~~~~~~~~~~~~~~
-i.
-If bearings are considered, the system should be considered as a 'Support-Supported' system.
-Though, result would still deviate by up to 30%, as the bearing stiffness are not considered.
-[2] ii.
-It is recommended that for a more accurate result, the user should perform an FEA modal analysis for the entire rotor assembly with lumper-mass model approach to get a conservative estimate.
+* If bearings are considered, the system should be considered as a 'Support-Supported' system.
+Though, the result may deviate by up to 30%, as the bearing stiffness is not considered [2]_.
+* It is recommended that for a more accurate result, the user should perform an FEA modal analysis for the entire rotor assembly using a lumped-mass model approach to get a conservative estimate.

 ..
 [1]  S. Rao, Mechnical Vibrations, 5th edit, Pearson, 2011.
 ..
 [2]  Silva, T. A. N., and N. M. M. Maia.
 "Modelling a rotating shaft as an elastically restrained Bernoulli-Euler beam."
 Experimental Techniques 37 (2013): 6-13.

 Input from User
 **********************************
-In order to define the problem class, user must specify the geometry of the shaft, as well as the material properties for the material they intended to use.
-The inputs for the analyzer are summarized in the following tables:
+In order to define the problem class, the user must specify the geometry of the shaft as well as the material properties for the material they intended to use.
+The inputs are summarized in the following tables:

 .. _input-dict:
 .. csv-table:: Input for rotor critical speed problem